PierreOlivierBrillant/cs-manim/README.md

 # CS-Manim

-Animations vidéo avec Manim pour expliquer les concepts techniques liés à l'informatique.
+Video animations with Manim to explain technical concepts related to computer science.

 ## Description

-CS-Manim est une librairie Python qui fournit des objets et des styles réutilisables pour créer des animations éducatives avec Manim, spécialement conçue pour expliquer des concepts d'informatique et de programmation.
+CS-Manim is a Python library that provides reusable objects and styles to create educational animations with Manim, specially designed to explain computer science and programming concepts.

 ## Installation